NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 User Interface
 **************

 Users access the WRF cloud system through a web browser and domain name unique to each organization.
 In this documentation, app.wrfcloud.com may be used as an example.
-This website serves as the primary user interface (UI) through which users are able to view, launch, and monitor forecasts as well as manage user accounts, depending on each user's role and corresponding permissions (see (see System Administration Roles and Permissions :numref:`roles`).
+This website serves as the primary user interface (UI) through which users are able to view, launch, and monitor forecasts as well as manage user accounts, depending on each user's role and corresponding permissions (see System Administration Roles and Permissions :numref:`roles`).
 Users can navigate the site using the Menu options.
 The Menu options are described below.

 Homepage
 ========